GaoQ1/rasa_nlu_gq/README.md

 具体的例子请看[rasa_chatbot_cn](https://github.com/GaoQ1/rasa_chatbot_cn)

 ## TODO
- - Add more awesome and userful components, like intent classifier and slot extract, or combime this two tickets.
+ - Add more awesome and userful components, like intent classify and slot extract, or combime this two tickets.
  - Keep updating need your contribute